SAP/luigi/blog/2024-07-10-release-notes.md

 #### E2E Tests With Nightwatch, WebdriverIO and Puppeteer

-You can now use frameworks instead of Cypress which has been deprecated.
+The testing-utilities library now additionally supports Nightwatch, WebdriverIO and Puppeteer.
+You can now use these testing frameworks for your e2e tests.

 #### getCurrentRoute Has Been Added